CountryBoy0ner/Dubcast-API/README.md

 - Liquibase manages schema changes.
 - On startup, migrations apply automatically in most setups.
 - For a clean state during demos, use `docker compose down -v` to reset the DB volume.
+- For convenient testing of application performance, track data with a duration of 10 seconds has been added to the v2.5 migration so that you can easily test that the main feature is working correctly.

 ## Tests and coverage